 Despite some stories of kind slave owners, there is no doubt that this was an outrageous act of inhumanity.
-The Blacks were bought and sold on the slave market, like pieces of livestock, and most of them were treated cruelly by their masters.
+Human beings were bought and sold on the slave market, like pieces of livestock, and most of them were treated cruelly by their masters.

 Slavery Banned in the North

-The paradox is that the religious settlers initially had no moral scruples in abusing the black people in this way.
-Gradually, the northern states banned slavery on moral grounds, and as early as 1807 slavery was formally illegalized in the USA.
+The paradox is that the religious settlers initially had no moral scruples in abusing African Americans in this way.
+Gradually, the northern states banned slavery on moral grounds, and as early as 1808 no new slaves were permitted to be imported into the United States.
 However, when the world market for cotton exploded a decade or two later, due mainly to the first industrial revolution in England, slavery soon flourished again in the cotton states of America.

 "Jim Crow Laws"

 However, racism still prevailed in the South.
-The Blacks were kept down and discriminated against in every possible way and were terrorized by the Ku Klux Klan and other extremists.
+African Americans were kept down and discriminated against in every possible way and were terrorized by the Ku Klux Klan and other extremists.
 Many riots and uprisings were brutally crushed during the following decades.
 Segregation became a part of everyday life in the South.
-Special laws were passed to prevent the Blacks from taking part in public life, these laws are referred to as "Jim Crow Laws".
+Special laws were passed to prevent black citizens from taking part in public life, these laws are referred to as "Jim Crow Laws".
 Voting was a crucial issue.
-The Blacks were given the right to vote after the Civil War, and during the first couple of years many black representatives were elected to office, mostly at local levels.
-However, the Whites effectively put an end to this by introducing several restrictive measures:
+Black citizens were given the right to vote after the Civil War, and during the first couple of years several African American representatives were elected to office, but mostly at local levels.
+However, the people in power effectively put an end to this by introducing several restrictive measures:

-- A literacy test was introduced, which excluded most Blacks from the polling station
+- A literacy test was introduced, which excluded most African Americans from the polling station

-- Poll tax was introduced, which excluded most Blacks and poor Whites
+- Poll tax was introduced, which excluded most African Americans and poor white people

 - Registration was made difficult because the registry office would only be open during business hours, making it hard for workers to register

-In addition, the Blacks were literally scared away from the polling places by threats of violence, to which the authorities seemed to turn a blind eye.
-As a result, very few Blacks in the south voted between 1870 and 1965.
+In addition, African Americans were literally scared away from the polling places by threats of violence, to which the authorities seemed to turn a blind eye.
+As a result, very few African Americans in the south voted between 1870 and 1965.